vatstack/docs/validations.md

 This API endpoint validates VAT numbers intelligently despite government service downtimes and ensures compliant record-keeping for your tax office:

-- Every response of type `eu_vat` includes a consultation number given by VIES.
-The consultation number is a unique reference identifier and is an official piece of evidence used to show to tax administrations of a Member State that you have rightfully validated a given VAT number on a given date.
+- Every response of type `eu_vat` and `gb_vat` includes a consultation number given by VIES and HMRC, respectively.
+The consultation number is a unique reference identifier and is an official piece of evidence used to show your tax office that you have rightfully validated a given VAT number on a given date.
 - Record-keeping can be especially useful for tax-filing purposes and if you are faced with an audit.
 It can also be a handy fallback for repeated charges with the same customers in the event that government services are temporarily unavailable.
 - [​Government service downtimes](http://ec.europa.eu/taxation_customs/vies/help.html) happen regularly but will be a less blocking issue from now on.
 Validation requests are gracefully accepted and enter a schedule for automated re-validation.
 You can identify downtimes by a response’s error code `MS_UNAVAILABLE` or `SERVICE_UNAVAILABLE`.
 See error codes section for more information.
 - Vatstack proactively notifies your server as soon as a validation request was successfully processed and a result obtained from official government servers.
 This means that you don’t have to query our API anymore and can instead listen to webhook events.